What Is A Colonoscopy

 The consultant writes a report and sends it to the doctor who requested the colonoscopy.
 The result from any biopsy may take a few days which can delay the report being sent.

 The operator may also tell you what they saw before you leave.
 However, if you have had a sedative you may not remember afterwards what they said.
 Therefore, you may wish to have a relative or close friend with you who may be able to remember what was said.

 To ask a question about a virtual colonoscopy or to book an appointment, contact our specialist team available Monday – Friday 8am – 6pm and on Saturday from 9am – 1pm.

 Our gastrointestinal specialists team have a dedicated and caring approach and will seek to find you the earliest appointment possible with the correct specialist for your needs.

-If you are self-paying you don’t need a referral from your GP for an appointment with a Consultant.
+As this procedure is lead by a Consultant you don’t need a referral from your GP.
 You can simply refer yourself and book an appointment.
-However if you would like to book a Colonoscopy appointment you will need a referral from your GP.
+Please note we do not accept GP referrals.
 If you have medical insurance (e.g. Bupa, Axa PPP, Aviva), you will need to contact your insurer for authorisation for any treatment and, in most cases, you will require a referral letter from your GP.
 If you do not have a GP, then we have an in-house private GP practice that you can use.
 Alternatively we can suggest the most appropriate course of action for you to take, given your location and individual circumstance.